 A woman’s hair holds great significance in many religions and cultures around the world.
-The bible, for instance, says “if woman has long hair, it is her glory.”
-In many cultures it is disgraceful, shameful, and ugly for a woman to have her hair cut off or her head shaved, even today.
+The bible, for instance, says “if a woman has long hair, it is her glory.”
+In many cultures, it is disgraceful, shameful, and ugly for a woman to have her hair cut off or her head shaved, even today.

 Long golden hair especially, has long been associated with female beauty, going all the way back to Aphrodite, the Greek goddess of love and beauty.
 In the middle ages, long, blond hair was idealised as the paragon of female beauty in European culture.